nyvyn/nyvyn.github.io/_notes/2024-12-24-graph-embeddings.markdown

 graph = build_hierarchical_graph(embeddings)
 ```

-GraphRAG, introduced by Microsoft Research, extends traditional Retrieval-Augmented Generation (RAG) by incorporating
+The hierarchical nature of matryoshka embeddings provides a natural foundation for building semantic knowledge graphs.
-graph-based knowledge structures.
-While standard RAG systems retrieve relevant documents based on similarity, GraphRAG
+By analyzing relationships at different dimensional depths, we can construct rich networks of conceptual connections
-builds and traverses a knowledge graph where nodes represent concepts and edges capture semantic relationships.
-This
+that capture both broad categorical relationships and fine-grained semantic details.
+This approach combines three key
-approach combines three key components: (1) dense retrievers using embedding similarity for initial candidate selection,
+components: (1) embedding similarity at various dimensional levels for initial relationship discovery, (2) cross-encoders
-(2) cross-encoders for precise relationship verification, and (3) graph-based reasoning to explore concept connections.
+for precise semantic verification, and (3) graph-based reasoning to explore concept connections.
+The result is a more
-The result is a more nuanced understanding of conceptual hierarchies and relationships, particularly valuable for
+nuanced understanding of conceptual hierarchies and relationships, particularly valuable for complex knowledge domains
-complex knowledge domains where simple similarity matching might miss important contextual connections.
+where simple similarity matching might miss important contextual connections.

-To effectively query and mine concepts from this hierarchical structure, we can leverage Microsoft's GraphRAG approach,
+To effectively query and mine concepts from this hierarchical structure, we can leverage the natural layering of semantic information,
 which combines graph-based knowledge representation with retrieval-augmented generation.
 Here's how to implement this:

 ```python